dawgfish/calm/docs/nucalm/calm_workshop_nucalm_overview.rst

 vs others have hard limits.
 A good analogy is energy consumption from Electricity companies vs having on-prem Diesel Generators.
 Examples are AWS, vCenter, Azure.

+**Service**

+A component of the application e.g. a VM.

+**Action**

+Application or service-level workflow.

+- “Create” action will deploy the application.
+- “Delete” action will … ?
+Yes, reverse the “Create” action and delete VMs.

+**Projects**

+Used for access control and RBAC.

+**Settings**

+- Cloud connectors.
+- Enable/disable Marketplace.

 **Blueprints**

 Blueprints are App Recipes.
 These recipes encompass App Architecture, Infrastructure choices, Provisioning & Deployment steps, App Bits, Command steps, Monitoring endpoints, Remediation steps, Licensing & Monetization, Policies.
 Every time a  Blueprint is executed it gives rise to an App.